gradle/kotlin-dsl-samples/README.md

 License
 -------
-Like the rest of Gradle, the _Gradle Kotlin DSL_ is released under version 2.0 of the [Apache License](LICENSE.md).
+Like the rest of Gradle, the _Gradle Kotlin DSL Samples_ are released under version 2.0 of the [Apache License](LICENSE.md).

 Contributing
 ------------

-Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) for details of how to build and contribute to _Gradle Kotlin DSL_.
+Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) for details of how to build and contribute to _Gradle Kotlin DSL Samples_.